-Note 6 : Commitments and Contingencies Consmitment Explanation and Timing At balance date This Year \$ At balance date Last Year \$ Commitments to lease or rent assets The Trust leases premises situated at Rawene Chambers, Birkenhead, Auckland.
+Note 6 : Commitments and Contingencies Commitment Explanation and Timing At balance date This Year \$ At balance date Last Year \$ Commitments to lease or rent assets The Trust leases premises situated at Rawene Chambers, Birkenhead, Auckland.
 The lease was renewed on 1 July 2016, and expiring on 30 June 2020 with a review date of 1 July 2018.
+54,675 78,975

-54,675 78,975 Contingent Liabilities and Guarantee There are no contingent liabilities or g s guarantees as at balance date (Last Year - nil) Note 7: Other Significant Grants and Donations wit h Conditions which have been Recorded as a Liability Description Purpose and Nature of the Condition(s) Not Fulfilled Amt Rotorua Energy Trust This grant is used mainly by the Rotorua and environs Support Groups and is drawn down on a regular basis 15,000 2,23 oundation North Foundation North Grant of \$160,000 was approved in February 2018 to cover operating and programme costs.
+Contingent Liabilities and Guarantees

+There are no contingent liabilities or guarantees as at balance date (Last Year - nil)

+Significant Grants and Donations with Conditions which have not been Recorded as a Liability

+Description Purpose and Nature of the Condition(s) N ot Fulfilled Amt Rotorua Energy Trust This grant is used mainly by the Rotorua and environs Support Groups and is drawn down on a regular basis 15,000 2,239 Foundation North Foundation North Grant of \$160,000 was approved in February 2018 to cover operating and programme costs.
 On receipt an amount of \$85000 was paid immediately.
 These funds will be used to fund expenses in the 2018/2019 financial year.
-85,000 85,00 Other GRG West Table Funds & Bruce Hopkins Walk donations 2,491 2,49 Significant Grants and Donations with Conditions which have not been Recorded as a Liability NIL N iote 8: Related Party Transactions No Honoraria was paid in the 2018 ye ar (2017: \$10.000.)
+85,000 85,000 Other GRG West Table Funds & Bruce Hopkins Walk donations 2,491 2,49